NathanWichmann/Portfolio-Update/README.md

 # Assignment
 This assignment was designed for the class to demonstrate our work to a potential hiring manager.
 Being that this is the beginning of the course, there are only a couple projects added.
 There will be many more added through-out the course.
+There is a total of 5 assignments and one group project added so far.

 # Acceptance Criteria
 <copied from the homework assignment directly>